Starias22/Big-Data-News-Recommender/README.md

  docker compose up airflow-init -d
  ```

-Acess airflow-init logs and assure that the intitialization was sucessful.
+Access airflow-init logs and assure that the intitialization was sucessful.
 ![alt text](resources/airflow-init-logs.png)